cryptoparty/handbook/src/chapter_00_introducing_cryptoparty/05_how_to_cryptoparty.md

 The bigger or more chaotic a CryptoParty is in general, the better it is to have a Meta Angel, a person who's only task is to make sure that everyone has the best learning experience and no one is left alone.

-As meta angel you don't have a topic or table.
+As meta angel you do not have a topic or table.
 Instead you have an overview of the angels available, what their strengths are, and what table covers which topic.

 You help late comers finding a table.